thoughtspot/thoughtspot.github.io/_spotiq/overview.md

    Not every SpotIQ analysis creates results.
 You can see information about each analysis as well as the results.

-4. Select the **Analyses** link at the top of the page.
+4. Select the **analyzes** link at the top of the page.

    Check the **STATUS** and also how long the **RESULT** took to generate.
 Since you go results, you can see that the analysis succeeded.

 5. Select the **Analysis for Warehouse_and_Retail_Sales** and choose **Delete**.

-   The information disappears from the **Analyses** list.
+   The information disappears from the **analyzes** list.

 6. Choose **Results**.

    You should still see the your **Warehouse_and_Retail_Sales** run.
-Deleting information about an analyses run does not delete the actual results.
+Deleting information about an analyzes run does not delete the actual results.
 You must delete each individually.

 ## Where to go next